kjblakemore/book3/src/week11/individual/index.md

 ## Questions about the class

-__Due: Friday Nov.
+__Due: Sunday Nov.
 8, 11:59pm__

-Come up with ten interesting questions about yourself.
+Come up with ten interesting questions about your classmates.
 Write code to analyze the events stored in everyone's Firebase.

 [class.html](class.html)